What Divorce? What Donald Trump Affair? Melania Trump Reportedly Says, 'Fake News'

 — lois mcdade (@irishgilly) January 28, 2018

-Thursday, as part of International Holocaust Remembrance Day, Melania appeared at the United States Holocaust Memorial Museum There, she paid homage to the survivors and victims of the World War II-era genocide tragedy.
+Thursday, as part of International Holocaust Remembrance Day, Melania appeared at the United States Holocaust Memorial Museum.
+There, she paid homage to the survivors and victims of the World War II-era genocide tragedy.

 Melania used social media to document her visit to the facility during the somber occasion.